-Sacral neuromodulation is a procedure used to treat men and women with chronic urinary retention, as well as symptoms of overactive bladder (a frequent and urgent need to pass urine, with associated leakage of urine), who have not responded to medication or physiotherapy.
-As yet there are no other treatments to solve the issue of chronic urinary retention.
+Sacral neuromodulation is a procedure used to treat men and women with chronic urinary retention, as well as symptoms of overactive bladder (a frequent and urgent need to pass urine, with associated leakage of urine).
+It can also be used to treat fecal (bowel) incontinence.
 Clean intermittent self catheterization (CISC) or indwelling catheters in the bladder are the only other known methods for managing urinary retention.
-For some patients, however, sacral neuromodulation can restore normal function to the bladder.
-Sacral neuromodulation can also be used to treat fecal incontinence.
+Research studies have shown cure or improvement in symptoms in up to 80% of patients with overactive bladder or urinary retention.